Illegal, unreported and unregulated fishing: IUU fishing in the Mediterranean Sea

-Under the FAO Code of Conduct for Responsible Fisheries the IUU fishing in the Mediterranean is a worrying problem.
+The Mediterranean Sea has substantial illegal fishing activities that threaten sustainable fishing in the region.
 To raise awareness of the seriousness of the issue, the General Fisheries Commission for the Mediterranean (GFCM) proposed June 5 as the international day in the fight against IUU fishing.
 The GFCM of the FAO (Food and Agriculture Organization) has a position of prominence in dealing with IUU fishing in the Mediterranean Sea.